 The Changing American Family:

 The facts of this case couldn’t be more different from Goodman, where the level of malfeasance was breathtaking.
 In this case what I see instead is a reflection of a broader trend: families redefining what it means to be a “family” in America.
 This adds a level of estate-planning complexity for clients and lawyers unimagined a generation ago.
 Does a family include sperm donors or posthumously conceived in vitro heirs?
 Maybe, click here, here, here.
 How about same-sex couples, stay tuned.
-As for adult adoptions, it’s common practice in some cultures (see Why Adult Adoption is Key to the Success of Japanese Family Firms), and far from unheard of in the U.S. Bottom line, what used to be a given (who are my future “lineal” descendants) is far from certain today, and according to census data it’s going to get even less certain over time (a point to keep in mind as multigenerational dynasty trusts become the norm).
+As for adult adoptions, it’s common practice in some cultures, and far from unheard of in the U.S. Bottom line, what used to be a given (who are my future “lineal” descendants) is far from certain today, and according to census data it’s going to get even less certain over time (a point to keep in mind as multigenerational dynasty trusts become the norm).

 Now here’s the good news: with a little forethought and careful drafting, these uncertainties are fixable at the estate-planning stage (see my sample clause below).
 But it’s the “unknown unknowns” that get you.
 You can’t fix a problem if you don’t even know there’s a problem that needs fixing.
 That’s what makes cases like this so important for working trusts and estates lawyers: they raise awareness.